-A power supply converts 100-250 VAC to 24 VDC to power the manifold.
-Two sets of dry normally closed alarm contacts can be accessed inside the manifold control module.
+A power supply converts 100-250 VAC to 24 VDC to power manifold.
+Four sets of dry normally closed alarm contacts can be accessed inside manifold control module.

-The Lifeline manifold is designed in accordance with the National Fire Protection Association (NFPA) 99 and International Organization for Standardization (ISO) 7396-1.
+The Lifeline manifold is designed in accordance with the National Fire Protection Association (NFPA) 99.